promagne/cocktail-menu/recipes/Monica (variante).md

 ## Ingredients:
 - **1.5 oz** Rhum7 years
 - **3/4 oz** St-Germain
-- Cherry Bitter
+- **1** dash Cherry Bitter
-- Prosecco
+- Top of with Prosecco

 ## Instructions:
-1. Shake with ice.
+1. Shake Rum and St-Germain, cherry bitter with ice
 2. Pour in a frozen coupe.
 3. Top it off with Prosecco.